jerome-nelson/figma-to-tsx/README.md

 ## Would need
 * Linting of TSX - using prettier CLI or something
 * (I think) transformation of some svg attributes - fill or something might need some transformations
+* Should probably write into JS/TSX
+* Would need integration into the Lerna `camp` system